-We are able to undertake a highly effective decontamination processes in place to ensure insulation is quickly and effectively replaced and surrounding surfaces fully disinfected with a sophisticated product that kills, viruses, bacteria and many other types of microorganism.
+We are able to undertake a highly effective decontamination process in place to ensure insulation is quickly and effectively replaced and surrounding surfaces fully disinfected with a sophisticated product that kills, viruses, bacteria, and many other types of microorganisms.

 We have healthcare trained operatives, formally qualified in infection control to decontaminate an infested or contaminated environment.

-Our team understand infection control and how to achieve an intensive clean more than many other organisations.
+Our team understands infection control and how to achieve an intensive clean more than many other organisations.

-Simon Berenyi is head of infection control operations and with fifteen years experience in clinical healthcare services helps us stand apart from other providers as industry leaders.
+the owner is head of infection control operations and with fifteen years of experience in clinical healthcare services helps us stand apart from other providers as industry leaders.